StephanMusgrave/P1/README.md

 The text file of bookings contains one booking per line, where a booking is of the following form:
   (<id>,<index of first seat row>:<index of first seat within row>,<index of last seat row>:<index of last seat within row>), Rows and seats are both 0-indexed.
 Note the trailing comma is absent on the final line.

-You should treat this as an opportunity to demonstrate your coding style.
-Solutions should ideally be written in Java or C#, but solutions in Ruby, JavaScript and Scala are also acceptable.
-Please discuss with Softwire before using any other language.